1991 Washington Redskins season: Milestones

-Best team ever
+Legacy

 In 2010, ESPN conducted a "super league," consisting of the best Super Bowl winning teams of all time; the 1991 Redskins finished the regular season in first place with a record of 14-2 and beat the 1992 Dallas Cowboys in the "Super Bowl" to be named the greatest team of all time.
-Football Outsiders also has them ranked as the best team in NFL history based on their advanced analysis.
+Football Outsiders also has them ranked as the best Super Bowl-winning team in NFL history based on their advanced analysis.